guardian/service-catalogue/ADR/05-prisma-seeding.md

 - Adds operational complexity through an extra container and data-copy process.
 - Makes local debugging and test reproduction less reliable.
 - Brings more production-derived data into local environments than is necessary.
+- Allowing developers (and by extension, AIs) access to this database poses a security risk.

 ### 2. Seed the local database using Prisma